In 2005 I started experimenting with collagraphy using Claude’s printing presses to create prints from composed and embroidered plates.

 Prints with flowers as their inspiration

 Prints with walls and remembering as their inspiration

-A new book (2012) has been published in the UK by Batsford under the title
+In 2012 I wrote a book on collagraphy published in the UK by Batsford under the title

 Collage, Stitch, Print Collagraphy for Textile Artists

 This is a lovely hardback book with a cloth cover

 Print with Collage and Stitch Techniques for mixed media Printmaking.

 A paperback, but as someone pointed out, useful for getting dirty in the studio!
 I really like the American title!